Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 including:

-property for leasing
+property for lease

 136